Ludigraphix/ludigraphix.github.io/tools.md

  - Distance and angles are chosen during last step
  - You can replace an already existing point at last step
  - you can use &#8984; to force point position to rounded distance/angle
- - you can heep &#x21E7; to create a sequence of points based on the same references points
+ - you can keep &#x21E7; pressed at last step to create a sequence of points based on the same references points
 <table class="tools">
     <tbody>
         <tr>